rafi/awesome-vim-colorschemes/docs/romainl-Apprentice.md

 See [this Gist](https://gist.github.com/romainl/379904f91fa40533175dfaec4c833f2f) for reference.

+## Hacking Apprentice

+Apprentice now comes with the very template used to generate it: `colors/apprentice.erb`.
+The template, based on [vim-rnb](https://github.com/romainl/vim-rnb), is well maintained and documented.

+If you feel like making a pull request, make sure you commit both the modified template *and* the modified colorscheme.

 ## Lightline and Airline themes

 I removed them from `master` but you can still find them in the "fancylines-and-neovim" branch.